md-zaman/kubernetes/notes-mm.md

 Let's look at a few of them:
-Certificatates - these help in setting up connectivity between different components ETCD servers - The option etcd servers is where you specify the loaction of the etcd servers   --etcd-servers=https://127.0.0.1:2379 \\
+Certificatates - these help in setting up connectivity between different components ETCD servers - The option etcd servers is where you specify the location of the etcd servers   --etcd-servers=https://127.0.0.1:2379 \\

 To view api-server option in existing cluster:
 If Kubeadm
-the kubeadm deploys the kube-apiserver as a pod in the kube-system namespace on the master node you can see thatby : cat /et/kubernetes/manifests/kube-apiserver.yaml
+the kubeadm deploys the kube-apiserver as a pod in the kube-system namespace on the master node you can see that by : cat /etc/kubernetes/manifests/kube-apiserver.yaml
 In a non-kubeadm setup:
 cat /etc/systemd/system/kube-apiserver.service